YNRA/shadow_cracking/README.md

 ## Installation & Usage

-[Optionnal] After you've cloned the repo, add a shadow and a password files to the folder.
+[Optional] After you've cloned the repo, add a shadow and a password files to the folder.

 ```bash
 git clone https://github.com/YNRA/shadow_cracking.git